 SYRCL believes the best way to protect our watershed is by providing education to farmers about sustainable and environmentally friendly growing practices while working with county and state regulators as they frame the future of cannabis.
 Unregulated dispersed agriculture across the watershed has the potential to negatively impact the forests, rivers, and communities through water diversions, water pollution, the poisoning of wildlife, litter, vegetation removal, and erosion.

-This video shows how to create a sustainable soil system, with minimal use of soil and water for a greenhouse grow.
+This video shows how to create a sustainable soil system, with minimal use of soil and water for greenhouse growth.

 - Less is more, four inches of topsoil is enough.